tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 "Excuse me, could you please help me?
 I'm feeling disoriented.
 I don't know what has happened.
 Where am I?"

 Rita: "Hi, I am Rita.
 Don't worry, that's why I'm here, to help you out.
-Well, actually, I'm here too because it's my turn now."
+Well, actually, I'm here because it's my turn now."

 "I'm sorry, I don't understand.
 Where I am? are you a doctor?"

 Rita: "I'm not a doctor.
-I said it's my turn now.
-You're done, it's my turn, now it's my turn, but don't worry, it happens to all of us.
+I said I'm here because it is my turn now, but don't worry, it always happens the same way.
 You'll gradually remember everything."

 "I don't understand.
 Can you tell me where I am?
-What happened?
+Can I have your phone please?
 Can I call my family, please?"

 Rita: "Ok... come here.
 You have nothing to worry about.
 Just sit down and rest for a while.
 Everything is fine.
 You're simply done.
-You ate the hazelnuts that were in the contract, and now it's my turn."
+You ate the hazelnuts that were in your life contract so it is now your time to leave and my time to join in"

 "What? hazelnuts...?
 What are you talking about?"

 Suddenly, I remembered the dinner at the bar with Alberto and Valeria.
 I remembered coming home after dinner and eating a few hazelnuts before going bed.
 But I also remembered more things.
 Images started appearing in my mind, blurry ones, and between them, a document with something written that I couldn't fully understand.

 "...
-And that night, after eating the hazelnuts, proceed to sleep, and during the sleep time, the present prenatal life exchange contract will take effect ..."
+And that night ..., after eating the hazelnuts, proceed to sleep, and during the sleep time ... the present prenatal life exchange contract will take effect ..."

 Not only could I see those images, but I also started receiving much more information, as if it were compressed in a zip file, and my mind was gradually decompressing it all

-Suddenly, I began to understand better what was happening, as if the puzzle pieces had connected.
+Suddenly, I began to understand better what was happening, as if the puzzle pieces had connected together.
 Could it be possible? am I died?

 "Damn it, where are the doctors? am I still alive?
 What the hell is going on here?"